loyada/typedpy/docs/tutorial.rst

         a: str
         b: str

 We forgot to add the dataclass decorator to Bar, but it inherits from FooDataClass.
-So is it a dataclass or not? \
+So is it a dataclass or not?

-It is, but probably not what we intend.
+It is, but probably not what we intended.
 Its constructor looks exactly like FooDataClass, and it ignores the fields \
 in its own body.
 So it is a dataclass, but ignores its own fields.
-This is a strange outcome(if add the dataclass \
-decorator to it, and then Bar will behave as expected).
+This is an unintuitive outcome (if we add the dataclass decorator to it, and then Bar will behave as expected).

 In Typedpy, inheritance works the way we expect: